Congress’s role questioned as Democrats vow to rein in Trump on Venezuela

 Republicans maintain narrow majorities in both the House and Senate, so it would be necessary for members of Trump’s own party to back a war powers resolution for it to be successful.

-In November’s Senate vote, only two Republicans — co-sponsor Rand Paul and Alaska Senator Lisa Murkowski — split from their party to support the resolution.
+In November’s Senate vote, only two Republicans — co-sponsor Rand Paul of Kentucky, and Lisa Murkowski, of Alaska — split from their party to support the resolution.
 It failed by a margin of 51 to 49.

 December’s vote on a parallel resolution in the House only earned 211 votes in favour, as opposed to 213 against.
 In that case, three Republicans broke from their party to support the resolution, and one Democrat opposed it.